 What is the basis for the action?

-One of the bases for the action arises out of the failure of Princess Cruises and Carnival Australia to adequately disinfect and quarantine the Sun Princess following previous outbreaks of norovirus infection.
-In early February 2017, an outbreak severely afflicted passengers during a 12-day voyage to Papua New Guinea.
-An earlier outbreak also hit during a voyage in December 2016.
+One of the basis for the action arises out of the failure of Princess Cruises and Carnival Australia to adequately disinfect and quarantine the Sun Princess following outbreaks of norovirus infection.

 What does this mean for passengers?

 By bringing an action, passengers will have an avenue in which to hold Princess Cruises and Carnival Australia responsible for the loss and damage they have suffered.
-Passengers may be able to bring a claim for a full refund, damages for any personal injury, and damages for disappointment, among others possible claims.
+Passengers may be able to bring a claim for a full refund and claim damages for disappointment and loss of enjoyment, among other possible claims.
+This may be the case regardless of the fact that you may not have fallen ill.
+If you were on the cruise, get in touch today.

 Our offer to you